Podcast Episode 32: “Condominium Parking.”

 - Titled Parking Units: There could be parking units that have a title just like living units.
 Those are shown on and are part of the registered condominium plan.

 - Assigned Parking: The third way condominium corporations handle parking is simply to assign common property parking space(s) to individual unit owners.
-This method has less certainty than numbers one and two, although practically speaking, once a parking space has been assigned, it doesn’t often change.
+This method has less certainty than numbers one and two.
+Nonetheless, and practically speaking, once a parking space has been assigned, it doesn’t often change.

 With that brief explanation of how parking works in condominiums, it’s no wonder that the exact status of parking is often confused in a condominium purchase:

-Offers to purchase often mis-describe or don’t describe parking accurately!!!!
+Beware: offers to purchase often don’t describe parking accurately!!!!